Nikzr0/MOVEitFileTransfer/README.md

 # MOVEit File Transfer Application

 **MOVEitFileTransfer** is a .NET application that monitors a local folder for new files and uploads them to MOVEit Transfer via its REST API.
-It also supports deleting files from MOVEit Transfer when they are deleted from the local folder.
+It also supports deleting and renaming files from MOVEit Transfer when changes are made to the local folder.

 ---